ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 #### **Wait, DUB???
 You some kind of psychopath?!**

-I felt that some additional story clarification was needed for English speakers to help set the game up better (though to be fair, the game is essentially a beat 'em up, so it's not *that* necesssary).
+I felt that some additional story clarification was needed for English speakers to help set the game up better (though to be fair, the game is essentially a beat 'em up, so it's not *that* necessary).

 But it's also why I'm offering two versions of the patch: